SH20RAJ/Multiversal/README.md

     npm run dev
     ```

-6. **Visit the Site**
+6. **Visit the Local Site**
-    Open your browser and go to `http://localhost:3000` to see Multiversal.blog in action!
+    Open your browser and go to `http://localhost:3000` to see the local development version of Multiversal.blog in action.

 ## 🛠️ Contributing